Scattering diagrams for generalized cluster algebras: Introduction

 In rank two, the scattering diagram $\mathfrak D_{\mathbf s}$ has already appeared in \cite{gross2010tropical} and \cite{gross2010quivers} from origins other than cluster algebras.
 There the wall-crossing functions are shown to encode relative Gromov--Witten invariants on certain log Calabi--Yau surfaces.
 Some conjectural wall-crossing functions in \cite{gross2010quivers} are later verified in \cite{reineke2013refined} using techniques from quiver representations; see \Cref{ex: example for k2}.

+The recent paper \cite{cheung2023cluster} of Cheung, Kelley and Musiker (outlined in \cite{cheungcluster}) and some part of Kelley's PhD thesis \cite{kelley2021structural} have significant overlaps with this paper and the author's PhD thesis \cite[Chapter 8]{mou2020wall}.
+We in the following highlight the differences and relationships concerning scattering diagrams.

-In the author's PhD thesis \cite{mou2020wall}, a class of generalized cluster scattering diagrams were constructed.
-In that work, a palindromic and monic restriction (called \emph{reciprocal} in \cite{chekhov2011teichmller}) on the coefficients was needed.
-Such a scattering diagram can be obtained from applying to $\mathfrak D_{\mathbf s}$ an evaluation $\lambda$ such that the initial wall-crossings are specialized to functions with palindromic and monic coefficients
+In \cite[Chapter 8]{mou2020wall}, a class of generalized cluster scattering diagrams were constructed and properties including mutation invariance and cluster complex structure were proved.
+In that work, a palindromic and monic restriction (termed \emph{reciprocal} in \cite{chekhov2011teichmller}) on the coefficients was imposed.
+Such a scattering diagram can be obtained from applying to $\mathfrak D_{\mathbf s}$ of the current paper an evaluation $\lambda$ such that the initial wall-crossings are specialized to reciprocal polynomials, i.e., of the form

 where $r\in \mathbb Z_{\geq 0}$, $w\in M$, and $a_{k} = a_{r - k}$ in some ground field $\Bbbk$; see \Cref{subsection: sd with special coefficients}.
-Almost the same scattering diagrams (with the reciprocal restriction) were later considered by Cheung, Kelley and Musiker; see the summary \cite{cheungcluster}.
-The only difference is that the one in \cite{cheungcluster} uses the lattice $M^\circ$ (in the same convention as \cite{gross2018canonical}) whose corresponding cluster algebra has initial exchange matrix $-B^T$, while \cite{mou2020wall} (and also this paper) uses the lattice $M$ to align with \cite{fomin2002cluster, fomin2007cluster} so that the matrix is indeed $B$.
+Scattering diagrams amost identical to these (with the reciprocal restriction) were later considered by Cheung, Kelley and Musiker in the announcement \cite{cheungcluster}, with more details provided in \cite{kelley2021structural}.
+The authors treat the coefficients $a_i$ as formal variables.
+They also outlined the construction of theta functions, following \cite{gross2018canonical}.